rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Inside the `path\to\tests` folder is where you place your required tests `config.json` file.

 Namespacing unit tests is supported.
-Ensure the namespace of your test files matches that specified in the `config.json` folder.
+Ensure the root namespace of your test files matches that specified in the `config.json` folder.
+When a namespace is specified then the file/folder structure of your tests should be PSR-4 compliant.

 This accepts the name for the test suite as well as any excluded test classes or methods (comma separated arrays), like so: